wyhinton/AwesomeHoudini/README.md

        - [CPP Wrangle](https://github.com/lecopivo/cpp-wrangle) This Houdini node allows you to write wrangle nodes in C++ instead of VEX.
        - [Nvidia Warp Houdini](https://github.com/christophercrouzet/nvidia-warp-houdini) Exposes NVIDIA's Warp framework to Houdini.NVIDIA's Warp provides access to running high-performance kernels either on the CPU or GPU, all with the convenience of writing the code in Python.
        - [GSS Call Python](https://github.com/shervinazadi/GSS_Call_Python) Houdini Asset for Running a Python Script within a specific Python Environment
+     - Vegetation/Terrain
+       - [Catacomb](https://github.com/amovfx/Catacomb) A procedural dungeon generator in Houdini.
+       - [Houdini TaleSpire Terrain Generation Toolset](https://github.com/Baldrax/Houdini_TaleSpire_Terrain_Generation_Toolset) A toolset to procedurally create terrain for TaleSpire in Houdini.
+       - [JZTrees](https://github.com/joshuazt/JZTREES) Houdini procedural vegetation generator and FX toolkit
+       - [Nature Tools](https://github.com/shvetsov-art/nature_tools) Scripts assets for creating procedural forest
+       - [treegen](https://github.com/demiaster/treegen) Vegetation Generation Tool for Houdini.
+The Digital Asset implements the space colonization algorithm by Runions et al (2007).
+The asset can be used to easily produce natural tree structures allowing control over the growth by shaping the roots, the foliage and the way the tree fills up the space.
     - Volumes
        - [Pyro Shader for Redshit, ARnold, Renderman](https://sadjad.gumroad.com/l/PvjRz?recommended_by=search)
        - [Houdini-Plugin-for-Tensorflow-Smoke-Stylization](https://github.com/Ozeuth/Houdini-Plugin-for-Tensorflow-Smoke-Stylization) Tensorflow implementation of Style Transfer for Smoke Simulations.
 Created as part of ETH Zurich Student Summer Research Fellowship